My First Day At The Gym Was a Nightmare

 Before you start carrying weights, it’s crucial to understand what you want to achieve.

-→ Strength: Go for heavier weights and lower reps (1-6 reps).
+✅ Strength: Go for heavier weights, lower reps (1-6 reps) with longer rests

 You can mix and match different approaches or stick to one, but knowing your goals will help you tailor your workouts and stay motivated.